Northgate (SA)

 Northgate features high concentrations of family households, with a higher-than-average median household size

 Family households account for 84.4% of all households, including 48.7% couples with children, 25.4% couples without children, and 9.6% single parent families.
-Non-family households constitute the remaining 15.6%, with lone person households at 13.3% and group households comprising 2.1%.
-The median household size is 3.0 people, larger than the Greater Adelaide average of 2.5.
+Non-family households make up the remaining 15.6%, with lone person households at 13.3% and group households comprising 2.1%.
+The median household size is 3.0 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households